 Step 3: Getting the plan agreed

 The third step is getting the plan approved by the local authority.
-Typically a social worker will check that the plan will meet the person's identified eligible needs.
+Typically a social worker will check that the plan will meet the person's identified eligible needs and outcomes.
 A panel at the local authority may be involved at this decision-making stage.

 Step 4: Organising money

-Once an agreement is reached about which services meet the person's assessed needs, a final budget amount can be set.
+Once an agreement is reached about how the person's assessed needs will be met, a final budget amount can be set.
 There are a number of different ways for a person to organise and manage their money (see 'Managing a personal budget' below).

 The local authority must check a person's support plan at least once a year.
 They must check that the person is safe and well, whether their care needs have changed, and whether they are spending their personal budget appropriately so that it meets their eligible needs.
 A review can be requested at any time if there have been changes to the person's situation or support needs, though there may be a delay before the review can take place.